Chelsea Harbour: Lots Road power station

-A neighbouring, large-scale development called, "Chelsea Waterfront", planned by Terry Farrell is under way on the site of Lots Road power station.
+A neighbouring, large-scale development called, "Chelsea Waterfront", planned by Terry Farrell has now been completed on the site of the former Lots Road power station.

 John Roque's 1746 Map

 The extract below of John Rocque's Map of London, 1746 shows Fulham in the loop of the Thames, with Counter's Creek distinctly visible to the left, just below the 'elbow' in the river.
 Sands End and the future Chelsea Harbour area lies immediately to the left of the mouth of the tributary, which is called 'Chelsea Creek' at this juncture.